lambdamikel/LambdaSpeak-FS/README.md

 Some changes here over the LambdaSpeak 3 version.

-The serial mode uses a (ring or serial) buffer for buffering incoming serial messages (bytes received over RX).
-By default, the buffer is configured as a ring buffer, i.e., it starts again at 0 if it overflows.
+The serial mode uses a ring buffer for buffering incoming serial messages (bytes received over RX).
+The buffer pointer starts again at 0 if it overflows.
 Two pointers are used: a read cursor, and an input / fill pointer.
 Both start at 0.
 If the read cursor is smaller than the input pointer, then a byte is available.
 Bytes can be read from the buffer until the pointers are equal again.

 There are two different transmission modes.
 The default should be the *direct mode*.
 In this mode, every byte sent from the CPC to `&FBEE`